DOI-ONRR/doi-extractives-data/_downloads/default.md

       <li>
         <a id="production-fed" class="link-no_under"><h4>Federal lands and waters</h4></a>
         <p>Commodity volumes of natural resources extracted from federal land and waters.
-This dataset is from the <a href="http://www.onrr.gov/">Office of Natural Resources Revenue</a>, which is part of the Department of the Interior.
+This dataset is from the <a href="http://www.onrr.gov/">Office of Natural Resources Revenue</a> (ONRR), which is part of the Department of the Interior.
 This is the first year ONRR has produced this dataset.</p>
         <a href="{{site.baseurl}}/downloads/production_federal_lands_waters_CY2013_oil_gas_solids-2015-11-25.xlsx" class="button-tertiary">
           <icon class="icon-cloud icon-padded"></icon>Download full dataset (xlsx, 517 KB)
         </a>